 Jobs and Fellowships for Students

-A description of the opportunities for teaching, administrative jobs, fellowships, and awards for doctoral students in the PhD in Rhetoric and Professional Communication.
+A listing of administrative jobs and annual awards for master's students in the Rhetoric, Composition, and Professional Communication program.

-PhD students are eligible for up to five years of support via teaching assistantships; those who choose this teach four classes per year.
+MA students are eligible for up to two years of support via teaching assistantships; those who choose this teach three classes per year.
 TAs (even those from out-of-state) pay tuition at the in-state rate.
-In 2012–13, the PhD stipend is $18,100 for a nine-month appointment plus full tuition remission.
+In 2012–13, the MA stipend is $13,500 for a nine-month appointment plus 50% tuition remission.
 Summer teaching is also often available at a per class rate of pay.

 What do TAs teach?